 But analysts say RIM's Playbook should stay in the hunt, even if it gets off to a slow start as it overhauls its creaky platform with the QNX operating system it acquired last year.

 Gartner, a research outfit focused on technology, estimates one in 10 touchscreen devices sold in 2015, or some 30 million, will be powered by QNX, which will likely also find its way onto its smartphones in the next 12 months.

 That would place it third behind Apple at almost half the market and Android at just under 40 percent, leaving little room for Hewlett-Packard's soon-to-launch WebOS tablet and completely ignoring a possible Windows tablet platform.

-In its current setup, the PlayBook's prime audiences are the 60 million-odd active BlackBerry users worldwide and corporate IT managers who use the BlackBerry for sensitive corporate data.
+And in its current setup, the PlayBook's prime audiences are the 60 million-odd active BlackBerry users worldwide and corporate IT managers who appreciate the reliance on a BlackBerry for access to corporate data.
 RIM expects large businesses to buy shipments in the tens of thousands.

 Cellular-connected PlayBooks are due out mid-year.

-For the child in every user, RIM has stolen a sheet out of the iPad's playbook, teaming up with Electronic Arts to ship its tablet with the car-racing game 'Need For Speed: Undercover'.
+For the boy in every businessman, RIM has stolen a sheet out of the iPad's playbook, teaming up with Electronic Arts to ship its tablet with the car-racing game 'Need For Speed: Undercover'.

 (Reporting by Alastair Sharp, editing by Bernard Orr)